kroustou/pydirio/README.md

 pydirio
 =======

-watch for cahnges in a directory subtree
+watch for changes in a directory subtree and run the lessc.